overlordpro-sys/keycool84keyboard/README.md

 # 3D Printing the middle

 At first, I wanted to make a case that would encompass the entirety of the keyboard.
 However, the 3D printer I had at home would not be large enough to print it in one piece.
 Printing it in multiple pieces would require me to glue the pieces together and would make it less durable.
+I also didn't want to bother sending an order to a third party printing service and increasing my total build cost.
 At the very least, I wanted to make something that would fill some of the ugly gap between the plate and PCB.
 Filling in the gaps in the front and back of the keyboard would make it too large to print on my printer, so I could only make something for the right and left.
 In the end, I decided to make two rectangles with the cutouts for the bolts.
 ![image](https://user-images.githubusercontent.com/64398319/163069469-5db6c803-8254-4282-bb52-5a77cc765ab5.png)

 In order to move it from KiCad to my modeling software of choice, Fusion 360, I plotted it into a DXF file and imported it with a 3.5mm thickness (approximate amount of space between the PCB and plate) using [DXF Import Utility.](https://apps.autodesk.com/FUSION/en/Detail/Index?id=3146198746757677787&appLang=en&os=Win64)